Health and Wellness

 CampMeds

 All prescription medications over the counter medications taken daily must come through CampMeds.
-The ONLY exceptions will be: epi-pens/Auvi-Q or other injectable medications, rescue inhalers, nasal inhalers (Flonase), birth control pills, Accutane, topical creams, eye drops, and any short-term antibiotic (started within the week prior to camp) which will be accepted on opening day.
+The ONLY exceptions are: epi-pens/Auvi-Q or other injectable medications, rescue inhalers, nasal inhalers (Flonase), birth control pills, Accutane, topical creams, eye drops, and any short-term antibiotic (started within the week prior to camp) which will be accepted on opening day.

-Noncompliance with this policy will result in a $200/medication penalty and campers being unable to receive their meds in a timely fashion upon the start of camp.
+Non-compliance with this policy will result in a $200/medication penalty and campers being unable to receive their meds in a timely fashion upon the start of camp.

-If you are encountering difficulties with CampMeds or have questions about using it, please contact info@campkingswood.org immediately to discuss.
+If you are encountering difficulties with CampMeds or have questions about using it, please contact info@campkingswood.org to discuss.

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture